njulj/AdaDM/README.md

  [BaiduYun](https://pan.baidu.com/s/18I3j4DJFvbNvTFHzDwsssA).
 The password for BaiduYun is `kymj`.

-:loudspeaker: If you use [BasicSR](https://github.com/xinntao/BasicSR) framework, you need to turn off the Exponential Moving Average (EMA) option when applying BN in the generator network (e.g., RRBDNet).
+:loudspeaker: If you use [BasicSR](https://github.com/xinntao/BasicSR) framework, you need to turn off the Exponential Moving Average (EMA) option when applying BN in the generator network (e.g., RRDBNet).
 You can disable EMA by setting `ema_decay=0` in corresponding `.yml` configuration file.

 | Model    | Scale | File name (.pt) | Urban100 | Manga109 |
 |  ---     |  ---  | ---             | ---        | ---      |